 Peer Leadership Track: Fellows are trained to be catalysts to better connect their peers to Jewish life.
 With training and support, Fellows develop and connect with their social networks on a monthly basis, build relationships and help their peers identify opportunities based on expressed involvement and interest.

-Peer Inclusion Track: Fellows will help redefine what mainstream inclusion can be in the Jewish teen community, helping to connect with and support peers with special needs at local, regional and national events.
-JTI Boston has partnered with The Ruderman Family Foundation, Gateways and other national organizations to provide high-level training in inclusion, relational engagement and leadership development.
+Ruderman Inclusion Track: Fellows will help redefine what mainstream inclusion can be in the Jewish teen community, helping to connect with and support peers with special needs at local, regional and national events.
+JTI Boston has partnered with The Ruderman Family Foundation and other national organizations to provide high-level training in inclusion, relational engagement and leadership development.
 Fellows will remove many of the stumbling blocks that prevent teens from feeling comfortable and connected at teen programming by acting as a buddy for their peers.

 Peer Leadership Fellows begin the year with an immersive leadership training experience, connecting with dozens of other Fellows from the Greater Boston area and beyond.
 Following-up on that experience, Fellows receive training on social network mapping, growing into their roles as communal connectors and in the Hillel-based peer engagement model.
 Monthly group training seminars and individual virtual check-ins provide opportunities for skills-based training, supervision, reflection, mentorship and community building.

 Similar to taking an AP class, this is an opportunity to be trained in a campus system as a sophomore or junior in high school, and to carry that training and experience forward into college.

 Each Fellow is charged with building relationships with uninvolved Jewish teens in their own communities.